-5. Vendor Payments: The W-2 agency must disregard vendor payments, such as rent paid by a community organization on the household's behalf.
+5. Vendor Payments: The W-2 agency must disregard vendor payments Payments made on behalf of the household by a third party to another source, such as rent paid by a community organization on the household's behalf.

-6. Kinship Care: The W-2 agency must disregard any Kinship Care payment for the needs of a non-legally responsible relative child who is not included in the W-2 group.

-7. Foster Care: The W-2 agency must disregard any Foster Care payments for the needs of a foster child who is not included in the W-2 group.
+Kinship Care: The W-2 agency must disregard any Kinship Care payment for the needs of a non-legally responsible relative child who is not included in the W-2 group.
+Foster Care: The W-2 agency must disregard any Foster Care payments for the needs of a foster child who is not included in the W-2 group.